 National Bank of Greece

-Established in 1841 by Greek banker Georgios Stavros and Swiss banker Jean-Gabriel Eynard, National Bank of Greece (NBG), is the largest Greek bank by total assets.
-With approximately 11,000 employees, it offers a full array of products and services to private and corporate customers through about 540 domestic branches, 1,500 ATMs, and 65 international offices.
-It offers savings and current accounts, debit and credit cards, prepaid cards, housing and consumer loans, green loans, investment products, private banking, premium banking, bancassurance, pension plans, asset and liquidity financing, import - export and trade finance services, eco solutions, corporate cash management, project finance, securities services and more.
-The company also has branches and subsidiaries in Cyprus, Romania, United Kingdom, Egypt, Bulgaria, Malta and Macedonia as well as representative office in Melbourne (Australia).
+National Bank of Greece (NBG), founded in 1841 by Greek banker Georgios Stavros and Swiss banker Jean-Gabriel Eynard, is the largest Greek bank by assets.
+With 10,000 employees, it provides a full array of products and services through 420 local branches, 1,460 ATMs, and international offices.
+It offers deposit and mortgage products, credit and prepaid cards, housing and consumer loans, investments, private and premium banking, bancassurance, pension plans, import - export and trade finance, eco solutions, cash management, securities, foreign currency exchange, wire transfers, mobile and online banking and more.
+It maintains international branches and subsidiaries in Cyprus, Romania, the UK, Egypt, Bulgaria, Malta and Macedonia as well as representative office in Melbourne, Australia.

 Eurobank Ergasias SA is the fourth largest bank in Greece by assets and deposits, third largest by loans and the second largest by market value.
 With 13,200 employees, it operates through a network of over 640 branch offices including 340 domestic units.
 It has a strong international presence in Luxembourg, Cyprus, the United Kingdom, Serbia and Bulgaria.
 The company offers corporate and retail banking services, private banking, wealth management, real estate services, equipment and property leasing, mergers and acquisitions, investment funds, mobile and online banking, and insurance products.
-As of March 7, 2019, it had a market capitalization of US$1.6 billion.
+As of March 10, 2019, it had a market capitalization of US$1.6 billion.

-Headquartered in Athens, it is one of top 10 banks in Greece with more than 60 branches and US$3.9 billion in total assets.
+Based in Athens, it is one of top 10 banks in Greece with more than 60 branches and US$3.9 billion in total assets.
 It offers savings and current accounts, time deposits, home loans, consumer and green loans, card services, insurance programs for individuals, share trading and mutual funds, margin accounts, short and long term loans, domestic factoring, leasing, letters of guarantee, sale of the Greek Government securities, Visa business card and business debit MasterCard, online banking and other services.
 The company employs 630 people and operates as a subsidiary of EFKA pension fund.
 The Attica Bank Group’s subsidiaries include Attica Wealth Management M.F.M.C., Attica Finance, Attica Ventures, AtticaBank Properties, Attica Funds and Attica Bancassurance.

 HSBC, one of the leading international financial groups, has been present in the country since 1981.
 It is a major player in the Greek financial market providing a wide suite of premium banking and investment products to personal, corporate and institutional customers.
 The company maintains offices in Athens, Thessaloniki and Piraeus.
 HSBC Greece was formerly a branch of HSBC Bank plc and became a branch of HSBC France in 2017.
 In January 2019, HSBC announced the appointment of Peter Yeates as a new CEO for Greece.